boysbytes/rainmeter-dots/README.md

-# dots: system monitor skin for Rainmeter
+# squares: system monitor skin for Rainmeter

 A Rainmeter skin to monitor your system resources that fits within the Windows taskbar.